golang/example/gotypes/README.md

 `(*Func).Scope` returns the [lexical block](#scopes)
-containing the function's parameters, results, and other local declarations.
+containing the function's type parameters, parameters, results, and other local declarations.
 `(*Var).IsField` distinguishes struct fields from ordinary variables, and `(*Var).Anonymous` discriminates named fields like